TL;DR

 | 5 | Excellent | All checkpoints covered, best practices implemented | Maintain, monitor monthly |

-Overall Account Health Score is calculated as average of all 10 categories.
-If overall score is 3.5 or higher, account is in solid condition.
-Below 3.0 means priority problems exist that waste budget inefficiently.
+The Overall Account Health Score is the average of all 10 categories.
+A score of 3.5 or higher means the account is in solid shape.
+Below 3.0 means there are priority problems actively wasting budget.

 My experience with scoring

-When I take over new account for management, average score is 2.5-3.0 (basic setup ok, but many gaps).
-After first month of optimizations, score goes to 3.5-4.0.
-Score 4.5+ is hard to maintain long-term because requires constant proactive work and testing.
+When I take over a new account, the average score is 2.5-3.0 (the basic setup is fine, but there are many gaps).
+After the first month of optimization, the score climbs to 3.5-4.0.
+A score of 4.5+ is hard to sustain long-term because it requires constant proactive work and testing.

-Here are most common mistakes I see when people audit Google Ads themselves, or outsource to inexperienced agency or freelancer.
+These are the most common mistakes I see when people audit Google Ads themselves or outsource the job to an inexperienced agency or freelancer.

 Mistake #1